What’s the best spend for your advertising dollar?

 Building a following can take a long time.
 With a bigger following comes greater reach, meaning your posts go to more people, who in turn can follow you, meaning you get greater reach, and so on.
 But to get that snowball rolling, you have to start reaching people, which can be a major hurdle when starting out.

 One form of social media marketing that can help you leap this hurdle is Facebook Ads.
 Like Google Ads, Facebook Ads is an enormous suite with more options than most people ever have the chance to see, let alone use effectively.
-We go into more detail about these options in our post All About Facebook Ads, but the basics are that by choosing the right type of campaign targeted to the right audience can bring in several times the return on investment.
+By choosing the right type of campaign targeted to the right audience can bring in several times the return on investment.

 Social Media Marketing – Does it work?